mafzaldev/bytewise-fellowship-flutter/Week-03/README.md

 ### CRUD Operations

 - `Create`: I added an Floating Action Buttton in `PostsScreen`, whih navigates me to a new screen `AddPostScreen`, where I can create a new post.
 This screen has a Text field to add post text, and a button to create the post in Realtime Database.
 - `Read`: I learnt how to fetch list of posts from a collection, using FirebaseAnimatedList and StreamBuilder.
 I also learnt how to search for a post in the rendered list.
 - `Update`: I added a popup menu button in each post, which has an option to edit the post.
 This option navigates pops up a dialog, where I can edit the post text.
 This popup has a Text field to edit post text, and a button to update the post in Realtime Database.
 - `Delete`: I added a popup menu button in each post, which has an option to delete the post.

+## Firebase Firestore

+Firebase Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud Platform.
+Like Firebase Realtime Database, it is also a cloud-hosted database.
+It stores data in documents, which are organized into collections.
+It is a NoSQL database.
+It is a good choice for mobile apps that require a realtime database.

+### CRUD Operations

+I learnt how to perform CRUD operations on Firestore.
+I learnt how to fetch list of posts from a collection, using StreamBuilder.
+I also learnt how to search for a post in the rendered list.
+I replaced the Realtime Database with Firestore in the previous example.